 Students not planning to return to the Nutrition and Food Service Management Program the following semester are expected to complete a Withdrawal Form available from the Program Coordinators, the Registrar's Office, or on the college website.

 Prior to transferring to another program, it is recommended that the student meet with the program coordinator or academic advisor.
 Students who decide to change programs may do so by completing and submitting a program application form to the Registrar's Office.
 If considering transferring to a program outside the school in which they are currently enrolled in, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.

 Below is information to supplement the information found in the Conestoga Student Guide;

 If you have completed courses from a College or University that you think may be very similar in content to courses in the Nutrition and Food Service Management Program you may be eligible for a course exemption.
-(Please note that to receive an exemption, courses must have been completed within the past 7 years and with a mark of at least 60%.).
-If you would like to proceed with a request for exemptions, please contact your Program Coordinator for guidance.
+(Please note that to receive an exemption, courses must have been completed within the past 7 years and with a mark of at least 60%).
+If you would like to proceed with a request for exemptions, please contact the Credit Transfer Office for guidance.
 Please note that exemptions will not be processed until a student is registered in the Program.
-The exemption process will take some time (two-three weeks), and students should attend all scheduled courses until he/she receive the exemption as he/she will be responsible for all material covered in class should the exemption be denied.
+The exemption process will take some time (two-three weeks), and students should attend all scheduled courses until they receive the exemption as they will be responsible for all material covered in class should the exemption be denied.